ACT OF GOD INSURANCE CLAIMS IN TEXAS

 For example, let’s say your house suffered major fire damage.
 If poor home wiring caused the fire, your insurance will not consider this an act of God.
 However, if lightning caused the fire, they will.

-Keep in mind, insurance companies don’t actually use the phrase “Act of God insurance” in their policies.
+Remember, insurance companies don’t actually use the phrase “Act of God insurance” in their policies.
 They describe specific natural disasters, such as flooding or earthquakes.
-Your particular homeowners or automobile insurance will be much more specific when it comes to Act of God insurance.
+Your particular homeowners or automobile insurance will be much more specific regarding Act of God insurance.

 Are Acts of God Covered by Homeowners Insurance?